danielagarciacobos4/Un_Funannotate/Funannotate_piple.md

 <img width="1203" height="781" alt="Screenshot 2025-09-21 at 5 06 01 PM" src="https://github.com/user-attachments/assets/6f5c45d0-3f21-4107-9cb2-ff5fdbcc6e8f" />

 The output file says we have two genes "FUN_003938" and "FUN_016223" with internal stops.
-To fix these two genes, I will enter the tbl file and manually change their status to pseudogenes.
+I eliminated these two gene models from the .tbl file.
+However, I left an intact copy of the original .tbl file named "Helicops_angulatus.BAK.tbl" in case I need to come back and fix these two gene models.
+Now we can run the fixing step.

+### 5) Fix section